 The school also has a range of resources available to pupils with SEND to support their learning.
-This includes access to chromebooks and sensory equipment, amongst other things.
-Any specific resources that are required for individual children will be put in place.
-All equipment is reviewed and updated on a regular basis.
+This includes access to Chromebooks and sensory equipment, amongst other things.
+This equipment is reviewed and updated on a regular basis.

 How we check that a child is making progress and how we keep parents informed